 Without deterrents or barriers, bears may investigate your home, cabin or camp, causing damage as they explore.
 Your other hunting equipment will be at risk.

-If supplemental wildlife feeding is allowed in your area, here are recommendations for reducing the attraction for black bears.
+If supplemental wildlife feeding is allowed in your area, here are two recommendations for reducing the attraction for black bears.